This page in brief

 Chocolate is big business

-The figures on the internet don’t always agree, but here is as good a summary as I can find (based on data from 2011 to 2014):
+The figures on the internet don’t always agree, but here is the best summary I can work out (based on data from 2015-2019):

 - The chocolate confectionary business is worth about $100 billion worldwide.

-- About 80% of the world’s cocoa is grown in West Africa, with Cote d’Ivoire accounting for about half of this.
+- More than 60% of the world’s cocoa is grown in West Africa, with Cote d’Ivoire accounting for about half of this.

-- Child labour is common in West Africa and according to this BBC report, 1.8 million children work in the production of cocoa.
-Some assist on poor family farms, but it is estimated that about 10,000-15,000 are illegally trafficked and forced to work as slaves on cocoa plantations, working under extremely harsh conditions (see Wikipedia and University of America).
+- Child labour is common in West Africa and about 2 million children work in the production of cocoa.
+Most assist on poor family farms – because prices paid to them are so low, this is often the only way a family can make ends meet – but it is estimated that about 20,000 are illegally trafficked and forced to work as slaves under extremely harsh conditions (see Wikipedia).

 This situation has been publicised in recent years and slow steps are being made towards alleviating the situation: